 Catania Fontanarossa Vincenzo Bellini International Airport (CTA) is the closest airport to Taormina.
 There is a direct bus service between Catania airport and Taormina provided by the Etna Trasporti bus company.
 Alternatively, you can go to Taormina by train.
 Thanks to the new railway station 'Catania Aeroporto Fontanarossa', inaugurated in 2021, it got easier to get to Taormina by train.

-• Check in at Four Seasons San Domenico Palace Hotel, 5* in Taormina.
+• Check in at Villa Paradiso Hotel, 4* (or similar) in Taormina.

 • 06:30 PM – Meet & Greet with your tour leader and briefing.